Get a FREE Quote (No Obligation)

 Carnauba wax is used in combination with Beeswax and other waxes to polish and waterproof shoes and other leather products since it is too brittle to be used by itself.
 It provides a glossy finish and increases leather’s hardness, improving its durability.

 Carnauba wax is used in wax polishes across a wide range of industries, particularly automotive polish, because of its high gloss finish.
-It is also used as a thickener for solvents and oils, a coating for paper, a hardener for printing inks, and a mould release agent in the manufacture of plastics.
+It is also used as a thickener for solvents and oils and a mould release agent in the manufacture of plastics.
 Other applications include surfboard wax (combined with coconut oil) and explosives.